 Motor Vehicle Accident Claims

-The Motor Accident Insurance Commission (MAIC) allows compensation for injuries sustained in car accidents or other motor vehicle accidents.
-In Queensland, you can make motor accident claims for a collision with a bus, truck, motorcycle, bicycle, pedestrian or hit-and-run crash when you are not the at-fault party.
+In Queensland, you can be eligible to make an accident compensation claim (or CTP claim) for a collision with a bus, truck, motorcycle, bicycle, pedestrian, or hit-and-run crash when you are not the at-fault party.

 Workers Compensation Claim

 The workplace injury compensation process begins with lodging a workers’ compensation claim.
 Once approved, you will get regular workers’ compensation payments.
-You can lodge an online claim here >
+You can lodge an online claim here

 Permanent Impairment Payout

 Injured workers nearing the end of the workers’ compensation claim process will have a permanent impairment assessment.
 For WorkCover lump sum payments, the maximum payout value of $398,731.91 is divided by the percentage of whole person impairment (WPI).
-This means, for every 1%, an injured worker is entitled to $3,987.
+This means that for every 1%, an injured worker is entitled to $3,987.

 Hence, depending on the severity of an injury, you could receive a one-off workers’ compensation settlement (most often for serious injuries).